MartinZecena/HomeLab_public/Network.md

 ## VLAN and subnets
-each vlan has its own subnet for full isolation
+for isolation purposes almost every device has its own vlan, the following vlans where created:
-Home:192.168.1.0/24 //(**NAS, internet access, AP) VLAN10:192.168.10.0/24 //labVLAN (laptop*, pi)[management network] VLAN20:192.168.20.0/24 //vulnerableVLAN (pc1, mirror)[no internet access]
+Home:192.168.1.0/24 //(**NAS, internet access, AP) VLAN10:192.168.10.0/24 //LabVLAN (laptop*, pi)[management network] VLAN20:192.168.20.0/24 //hypervisorVLAN (PC1)
+VLAN25:192.168.25.0/24 //vulnerableVLAN (vulnerable vms)[no internet access]
-VLAN30:192.168.30.0/24//monitoringVLAN
+VLAN30:192.168.30.0/24//monitoringVLAN (PC2)
 VLAN40:192.168.40.0/24 //piVLAN(red/blueTeam pi5)[no internet access]

-**NAS will also be here, since my old NAS doesnt support VLAN security measures were taken: deactivation of ssh and firewall rule to block internet trafic
+**NAS will also be here, since my old NAS doesnt support VLAN security measures were taken: deactivation of ssh, firewall rule to block internet trafic and only escential ports were left open

-*laptop will have access to two vlans, vlan1 for network management and vlan20 for lab work
+*laptop will have access to two vlans, vlan1 for internet access and vlan20 for management

 ![vlan_Configuration](img/vlans.png)